James Burns, Ph.D.

 Tawn Downs’ career spans more than 30 years with global and Fortune 500 companies, leading marketing, sales, customer service and finance teams, as well as project and organizational management initiatives.
 Tawn transitioned to nonprofits with the Arizona Historical Society as the Central Division Director, where she developed collaborative partnerships with community leaders, museums and other community organizations to deliver fresh and culturally diverse exhibitions and programs.
 In her current role she oversees marketing and public relations, as well as revenue development from operations for the organization.
 She has served in leadership roles on a variety of boards and professional organizations, and continues to volunteer in her community.
 Tawn holds a Bachelor of Science degree in Marketing from Arizona State University.
 Tawn enjoys cooking, reading, traveling, and spending time with family and friends.
 She is a fitness enthusiast, who enjoys HIIT workouts, running and hiking.

-Vice President of Guest Experience
+Vice President, Historic Properties and Guest Experience

 Yanna Kruse is the Vice President of Guest Experience for the Arizona Historical Society, and sites manager of the Sanguinetti House Museum and Gardens and the Molina Block in historic downtown Yuma since 2014.
 Formerly the Vice President of Marketing for AEA Federal Credit Union, Yanna is a lover of the art and science of marketing, honored with numerous awards for innovations in marketing.
 With support from the Yuma County Historical Society, the Sanguinetti House Museum was awarded Visit Yuma’s EGRET Award (Expression of Gratitude in Recognition of Efforts for Tourism) and the Arizona Governor’s Tourism Award.
 Yanna lives on a small ranch in Yuma County with her husband Ronald and a small herd of animals including miniature donkeys and horses, goats, geese, dogs, fish, and one chatty cockatiel.